Silent Signs You’re Not Getting Enough Vitamin D

 Colds, viruses, the flu: You name it, you get it.
+But you might not have known that these could actually be vitamin D deficiency symptoms.
 “Vitamin D deficiencies are associated with depressed immune systems,” says Dr. Jackson.
 “You’ll catch whatever is going around if your immune system isn’t functioning properly.”
-A study in the Archives of Internal Medicine found that adults who have low levels of vitamin D are more likely to report having had a recent cold, cough, or upper respiratory infections.
+A study published in the journal Nutrients found that adults who have low levels of vitamin D had a 58 per cent higher chance of catching an acute respiratory infection.
 Higher levels of vitamin D may also help decrease recovery time from the flu.

 Next, check out eight science-backed ways to boost your immune system.